la2050/archive/_projects/2015/the-microenterprise-program.md

 'In one sentence, please describe what your organization does': >- We help homeless (and extremely low-income) individuals start small businesses.
-'In one to three sentences, please describe your proposal.': >- We would like to set up an incubator facility for our clients to use as workspace, office space and a store front.
 Where will you be working?:
   - Central LA
   - San Fernando Valley